derolli1976/pyexasol/docs/REFERENCE.md

 | `schema` | `ingres` | Schema name |

 ### current_schema()
-Returns name of currently opened schema.
-Returns empty string if no schema was opened.
+Return name of currently opened schema.
+Return empty string if no schema was opened.

 ### export_to_file()
-Exports big amount of data from Exasol to file or file-like object using fast HTTP transport.
+Export large amount of data from Exasol to file or file-like object using fast HTTP transport.
 File must be opened in binary mode.

 | Argument | Example | Description |